 Ice dams are more common if you have heat leaking into the attic.
 As the attic warms, some of that heat warms the roof, which allows the snow to melt and the water to pool.
 For this reason, one of the best ways to prevent ice dams is to simply remove snow from your roof with a roof rake or push broom.

-If you need to immediately drain the pooling water because it is leaking into the house, use warm water to melt part of the dam.
-This gives the water an escape route.
+If you need to immediately drain the pooling water because it is leaking into the house, use warm water to melt part of the dam to give the water an escape route or contact Emergency Water Damage Services.
 To prevent the issue in the long-term, make sure to better seal your ceiling to keep heat out of the attic.

 3. It Increases the Risk of Leaks